What is NHS login?

 You must access a health and care website or app before you can set up an NHS login.
 Many of them will show the NHS login button.

-To access some websites and apps, you may need to provide some additional information to prove who you are.
+To access some websites and apps, you may need to provide additional information and prove who you are.
 This is so we can connect you to your NHS record and protect your health information.

 More information on how to prove who you are